 Bullying is when someone repeatedly does something that hurts someone else emotionally or physically.
-If you’re being bullied and can’t see a way out of it, just know that it can and should stop.
 Bullying is never right.
 Your school and local government have a legal duty to stop it.
 Here are 6 steps to follow if you’re being bullied.

 3. Look after yourself

 There are things you can you do that will help you cope.

 Keep track of the bullying.
 If you decide that you will report it later, it will help to note all the things that have happened, like who was involved, dates, etc. This helps to build up a picture and provide evidence.
 You could even film it on your mobile phone if it’s safe for you to do so.
 It might put the bullies off doing anything, or it can be used as evidence.
 Bullies might think twice if there’s a chance they’ll be exposed as being cruel or violent.
 If you do film anything don’t share this on social media; keep it as evidence.

 Bullying can have a physical and emotional impact on someone, so it’s important to look after yourself mentally.
 If the bullying gets you down and makes you feel anxious or depressed, then reach out for help.
 You can talk to one of our advisers here at Meic who can help (contact details below).
 The Welsh Government has created a Mental Health Toolkit on Hwb with lots of links to help and advice.

 4. Make an appointment to talk to the school